 Never short of an opinion or two, John McEnroe believes that Rafael Nadal’s spell at the top of the men’s game will be fairly brief, and longs for more emotion from top players on the Tour.

-The seven-time Grand Slam champion, who will be across the net from Nadal in an exhibition doubles match next month, doesn’t reckon the Spaniard can possibly keep up his physical approach for the rest of his career.
+John McEnroe, who will be across the net from Nadal in an exhibition doubles match next month, doesn’t reckon the Spaniard can possibly keep up his physical approach for the rest of his career.

 “Nadal is a very strong player, I think the strongest I have ever seen,” said McEnroe, who topped the rankings for 170 weeks during his career.
 “He’s very aggressive, but it’s not easy to keep it up life-long.